kipply/blog/blog/drafts/fake_uni_plans.md

 # i have university at home.

 Long story short, I never started university, I never will!
 Last time I considered going to school it was for Waterloo CS, and I was thinking so hard about it that I picked all my courses for all four years.
-Having not gone to college, it's hard to establish my authority as someone who knows the nature of specific college courses though I believe to know them reasonably well, having talked to many people about the specifics of their education (primarily UofT/Waterloo and many of the elite US schools).
+Having not gone to college, it's hard to establish my authority as someone who knows the nature of specific college courses though I believe to know them reasonably well through talking to a lot of different people (basically entirely Waterloo, UofToronto and elite US schools in that order).

 Here is a list of topics I hope to cover, why I want to and how I'll do it.
-Or at least, all the CS-related ones (there are a bunch of liberal arts and language courses I would've been happy about as well).
+Or at least, all the CS related ones.

 ## Compilers

 I like compilers!
-I probably want to be employed working on them again, they're helpful to know about when working with lower level software, and are the cutest pieces of software.
+I probably want to be employed working on them again, they're helpful to know about when working with lower level software, and are the most elegant pieces of software.
 I did work on a Graal language before and I'm [familiar with JITs](https://kipp.ly/blog/jits-impls/) and interpreters, but I'd like to do the rest of the things.

 I would like to work on that in a university course, here are things I think I would want: